gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 "I'm sure you are," Razi repeated dryly.

 Thomas raised a finger.
-"Now, now, that's two unpleasantries in as many sentences---let's not have a third, shall we?
+"Now, now, that's two unpleasantries in as many sentences—let's not have a third, shall we?
 There are serious matters afoot here.
 We can't afford to waste time bickering.
 Speaking of which…"  He turned back to the condor, who had neither blinked nor moved while the humans spoke.
 "I believe we were